yekta/banano-website/content/announcements.md

   2- The date for the announcement starts with four hastag symbols (#) and is in year-month-day format -> #### 2020-01-29 3- The description is the following line after the date without any starting symbols -> This is an example description.
 -->
+### BANANO Monthly Update #61 (May 2023)

+#### 2023-05-31

+Here's the newest freshly pressed Banano Monthly Update May 2023 with all relevant news from the Banano MonKeyverse from April 2023: [Banano Blog](https://banano.cc/blog/banano-monthly-update-61-may-2023-2).
+[Medium Article](https://medium.com/banano/banano-monthly-update-61-may-2023-599328acfd68).

 ### BANANO Monthly Update #60 (April 2023)

 #### 2023-05-17